kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	A. High-dose loop diuretics in the management of hypertension - T
 	B. Fluid restriction to prevent the development of oedema - T
 	C. Sodium restriction to help limit fluid overload - T
-	D. High-protein diet to prevent muscle atrophy in catabolism - T
+	D. High-protein diet to prevent muscle atrophy in catabolism
 	E. Calcium chloride to help bind gut phosphate in hyperphosphataemia

-#### Answer: E. Calcium chloride to help bind gut phosphate in hyperphosphataemia - ?
+#### Answer: E. Calcium chloride to help bind gut phosphate in hyperphosphataemia - *FALSE* = D. High-protein diet to prevent muscle atrophy in catabolism - TRUE
+- High-protein diets should be avoided in chronic renal failure as this increases the urea load on the kidney
+- Severe protein restriction is also not advised in haemodialysis, as more protein is lost through filtration
+- A balanced protein intake is required at about 0.5 g/kg/day in chronic renal failure

 ### Q56	- LEARN
 All of the following signs _might_ be produced by a _Pancoast’s tumour_ at the apex of the right lung, EXCEPT:

-	A. Oedema and venous engorgement of the right upper limb - T
+	A. Oedema and venous engorgement of the right upper limb
 	B. Hoarseness of the voice
 	C. Ipsilateral paradoxical diaphragmatic movement
-	D. Hyperhidrosis of the right side of the face - T
+	D. Hyperhidrosis of the right side of the face - ANHYDROSIS
-	E. Enophthalmos and miosis in the right eye - T
+	E. Enophthalmos and miosis in the right eye

-#### Answer:
+#### Answer: B. Hoarseness of the voice - *FALSE* = D. Hyperhidrosis of the right side of the face - TRUE
+- Pancoast’s tumour of the apex of the lung can produce an ipsilateral Horner syndrome,
+	1. Miosis
+	2. Enophthalmos
+	3. Ptosis
+	4. **Anhidrosis** of the side of the face

 ### Q57	- LEARN
 All of the following statements regarding the _chemical control of respiration_ are correct, EXCEPT: